-ASI - Italian Space Agency (Gabriella Arrigo), CSA - Canadian Space Agency (Jean-Claude Piedboeuf), CASC - China Aerospace Science and Technology Corporation (Jie Yuan), CNES - Centre National d'Etudes Spatiales (Donato Giorgi), DLR - German Aerospace Agency (Nicolas Peter), ESA - European Space Agency (Hugo Maree), Heinlein Prize Trust (Buckner Hightower), Inmarsat (Ramin Khadem), Isle of man Government (Martyn Perkins), Israel Space Agency (Ofer Lapid), JAXA - Japan Aerospace Exploration Agency (Seishiro Kibe), NASA - National Aeronautics and Space Administration (Tom Cremins), Alumni Representative (Julio Aprea).
+ASI - Italian Space Agency (Gabriella Arrigo), CSA - Canadian Space Agency (Martin Hebert), CASC - China Aerospace Science and Technology Corporation (Jie Yuan), CNES - Centre National d'Etudes Spatiales (Christophe Venet), DLR - German Aerospace Center (Nicolas Peter), ESA - European Space Agency (Hugo Maree), Heinlein Prize Trust (Buckner Hightower), Inmarsat (Ramin Khadem), Isle of man Government (Martyn Perkins), Israel Space Agency (Ofer Lapid), JAXA - Japan Aerospace Exploration Agency (Seishiro Kibe), NASA - National Aeronautics and Space Administration (Tom Cremins), Alumni Representative (Julio Aprea).

-Airbus Defence and Space (Alain Wagner), Boeing (John Shannon), Canadensys Aerospace (Christian Sallaberger), Lockheed Martin (Randall Sweet), Manx Precision Optics Ltd. (Helmut Kessler), O3B (Andrew Browne), Odyssey Space Research (Brian Rishikof), SES (Romain Bausch), The Aerospace Corporation (Angie Bukley).
+Airbus Defence and Space (Alain Wagner), Boeing (John Shannon), Canadensys Aerospace (Christian Sallaberger), Lockheed Martin (Randall Sweet), Manx Precision Optics Ltd. (Helmut Kessler), Odyssey Space Research (Brian Rishikof), SES (Romain Bausch), The Aerospace Corporation (Angie Bukley).

-Michael Davis, Art Dula, Siamak Khorram, Johannes Ortner, Robert Richards (Founder), Chris Stott, Pete Worden.
+Andrew Browne, Michael Davis, Art Dula, Siamak Khorram, Johannes Ortner, Robert Richards (Founder), Pete Worden.

 It shall be the duty and responsibility of the Board of Advisors to advise and consult with the Board of Trustees, officers and administration, and faculty on such matters as they may seek such guidance and counsel.